Womenshiren/CMU15-445/README.md

 Install ant which is a java project builder, on mac/linux run: brew install ant

+We used Zookeeper, log4j, junit for this project, you should install them ahead

 To build:
 run ant in the project root, ant will run build.xml file to build the whole project.